pasientskyhosting/nginx-static/README.md

 ```

 ### Scripting
-Theres always an occasion where you need to run a script on code to do a transformation once code lands in the container.
+There is often an occasion where you need to run a script on code to do a transformation once code lands in the container.
 For this reason we have developed scripting support.
 By including a scripts folder in your git repository and passing the __RUN_SCRIPTS=1__ flag to your command line the container will execute your scripts.
 Please see the [repo layout guidelines](docs/repo_layout.md) for more details on how to organise this.

 ### Lets Encrypt support (Experimental)
 #### Enabling SSL or Special Nginx Configs
-You can either map a local folder containing your configs  to /etc/nginx or we recommend editing the files within __conf__ directory that are in the git repo, and then rebuilding the base image.
+You can either map a local folder containing your configs to /etc/nginx or (recommended method) edit the files within the  __conf__ directory in a copy of this git repo, and then rebuilding the base image.
 #### Setup
 You can use Lets Encrypt to secure your container.
-Make sure you start the container ```DOMAIN, GIT_EMAIL``` and ```WEBROOT``` variables to enable this to work.
+Make sure you start the container with the ```DOMAIN, GIT_EMAIL``` and ```WEBROOT``` variables set to enable this functionality.
 Then run:
 ```
 sudo docker exec -t <CONTAINER_NAME> /usr/bin/letsencrypt-setup
 ```
-Ensure your container is accessible on the ```DOMAIN``` you supply in order for this to work
+Ensure your container is accessible on the ```DOMAIN``` you supplied in order for this to work
 #### Renewal
 Lets Encrypt certs expire every 90 days, to renew simply run:
 ```